shayne/wsl2-hacks/README.md

     *Never replace `/usr/bin/bash` as it is an actual binary in Ubuntu 20.04/20.10*

     Save and close this file.

+    Make sure to update the primary passwd file *and* the shadow passwd file.

 4. Exit out of / close the WSL2 shell